Axosoft/moby-git/README.md

 **Congratulations!**

-You have successfully cloned a repository with GitKraken!!!
+You have successfully cloned a repository with GitKraken 🎉

-*Now, let's try it with the Git CLI...*
+*Now, let's try it with the CLI...*

 ## Git Clone with the Git CLI

-1. Open a terminal and make sure Git is installed.
+1. Open a terminal and let's make sure Git is installed.
 Type:
-`git --version` and if it tells you the version number, then Git is ready to go.
+`git --version`and if it tells you the version number, then Git is ready to go.
 If it is not currently installed, [install it from git-scm.com](https://git-scm.com/downloads).

 2. Change directory to the target location for your soon-to-be cloned repository.
 For example, if you wanted to clone it into a directory called `Sites` located under your home directory, you would enter
 <br><br>`cd ~/Sites`